lightninginabox/btcpi/index.md

 ```

-3. Paste the .onion address into the Tor Browser.

 ## Access your BTCPayServer over the clear net.
 You must have an existing domain name and ideally a static IP address.